 Facing Texas Domestic Violence Charges?

-At the Hampton Law Firm, we contend that domestic violence should never be tolerated, nor should false or exaggerated claims used to seek revenge or gain legal leverage.
+At the Hampton Criminal Defense Attorneys, PLLC, we contend that domestic violence should never be tolerated, nor should false or exaggerated claims used to seek revenge or gain legal leverage.
 Moreover, everyone has the right to the best possible defense and to be treated as innocent until proven guilty.

 Serious charges such as domestic violence require serious legal representation.
 To fight back and reach a positive outcome against domestic violence charges, it is imperative to retain a knowledgeable and skilled Fort Worth Criminal Defense Attorney.